-Stay in a luxury villa for rent in Paphos to see both the ancient and modern sides of this city.
+Stay in a luxury villas to see both the ancient and modern sides of this city.
 Choose from 3 to 6-bedroom private villas, depending on your group size.
 Look closely at all the properties in our catalog.
 Read the descriptions carefully and the amenities and facilities on offer.

 You will have complete privacy with your family or friends in our holiday villas in Paphos.
 They have private swimming pool, manicured lawns, barbecue, chef service, housekeeping, hammocks, sunbeds, games, and more.

 Coral bay is a strong contender for the west coast's most beautiful beach.

 The west coast of Cyprus is fringed by the calm Mediterranean sea, Coral bay is ideal for relaxing.

 🍎 What is the best month to go to Cyprus?